D7ry/EldenParry/README.md

 ## Settings

 The mod comes with an `.ini` file in which you can tweak <br>
-some settings for this mod to better suit your loudout.
+some settings for this mod to better suit your loadout.

 You can disable weapon / shield parry or projectile parry, <br>
 as well as tweak the visual feedback parrying does, <br>